 FAME Board of Directors

-FRank Artress, Co-Founder/President - Karatu, TZ
+FRank Artress, MD, Co-Founder/President - Karatu, TZ

 Frank is Co-founder and Co-director of the Foundation for African Medicine & Education (FAME).
 He did his undergraduate and post-graduate medical training at Loma Linda University in the US.
 Prior to coming to Tanzania, he spent 20 years doing cardiac anesthesia, the last 18 years at a hospital in Central California where they did an average of 600 open heart surgeries per year.
 As a member of a cardiac team with the Medical Relief Foundation, he helped to set up heart surgery programs in Guatemala, Nicaragua and Vladivostok, Russia.
 Born in Ethiopia, where his father worked as a doctor for seven years, he comes by his love of Africa and medicine naturally.
 He currently serves as the Medical Director at FAME and practices general medicine along-side an all Tanzanian medical team.